PRIDE-Archive/cluster-web-service/README.md

 #### Some deign notes
 * `ClusterDetail` and `ClusterSummary` are provided as separate resources.
-Past experiences with the [http://www.ebi.ac.uk/pride/ws/archive/](PRIDE Archive web service) demonstrated that having a single resource (e.g. 'project') providing both `ProjectDetail` and `ProjectSummary` depending on what individual end point was requested is confusing from the point of view of client libraries and web apps.
+Past experiences with the [PRIDE Archive web service](http://www.ebi.ac.uk/pride/ws/archive/) demonstrated that having a single resource (e.g. 'project') providing both `ProjectDetail` and `ProjectSummary` depending on what individual end point was requested is confusing from the point of view of client libraries and web apps.
 * Following a similar logic, spectra and psms will be independent WS endpoints, instead of being part of `ClusterDetail`.